Ahsan-ShakoorK/HP-by-Z-Unlock/energy_use_data.md

 ## Conclusion

 This has been an extensive examination of the global CO2 emissions for the energy sector for roughly a 50 year period.
-It highlights the fluctuations in CO2 overall as well as for specific energy industries.
-Energy centred upon fisheries is particularly polluting though its level of pollution appears to have decreased in the 2000s and onwards.
+It highlights the fluctuations in CO2 overall as well as for specific energy sectors.
 In addition, different countries recorded varying levels of CO2 emissions from different energy types.
+# 1. CO2 emission World
+- China is the most affected country in the with value of 5.804601e Million kilotonnes
+- Niue sless affected country in the world with the Value of 1.6 kilotonnes
+- From 1995 Most of the CO2 is emmit by Electricty, and in 2019  the value of approx 8000 Kiloton.
+- From 1885 we also see the spik in emmission of CO2 with Motor Gasoline and LPG.
+- Most of the CO2 emmited by Electricity in the world With the Value of 3.542233 Million kilotone
+- least of the CO2 emmited by Motor Gsoline in the world With the Value of 1000.5 kilotone
+- Top 10 Country by emission of CO2
+   -      Value
+  - Area
+  - China 	5.804601e+06
+  - China,  mainland	5.686551e+06
+  - India	  4.906070e+06
+  - United   States of America	3.544757e+06
+  - Japan	  1.613227e+06
+  - USSR	  1.342590e+06
+  - Russian Federation	1.006218e+06
+  - Brazil	8.381262e+05
+  - Poland	7.275216e+05
+  - Turkey	7.107471e+05

+- Top Item by emission
+   - Item
+  - Coal                             8.465990e+05
+  - Electricity                      3.542233e+06
+  - Fuel oil                         7.315993e+04
+  - Gas-Diesel oil                   6.778946e+05
+  - Liquefied petroleum gas (LPG)    3.354174e+03
+  - Motor Gasoline                   1.541632e+03
+  - Natural gas (including LNG)      4.146732e+04

+# 2. In the Subcontinent

+- India is the most affected country from Subcontinent with value of 4.906070e+06 Million Kilotone
+  - Value in Kilotone
+  - Coal                             8.133342e+05
+  - Electricity                      3.420779e+06
+  - Fuel oil                         7.242071e+04
+  - Gas-Diesel oil                   5.801133e+05
+  - Liquefied petroleum gas (LPG)    3.277531e+02
+  - Motor Gasoline                   1.217229e+03
+  - Natural gas (including LNG)      1.787776e+04
+- Pakistan is second affected country from Sub continent with value of 0.0924383 Million kilotone
+  - Value in Kilotone
+  - Coal                              27894.4824
+  - Electricity                      110799.5409
+  - Fuel oil                            361.2075
+  - Gas-Diesel oil                    27892.1467
+  - Liquefied petroleum gas (LPG)      2902.6501
+  - Motor Gasoline                      289.3997
+  - Natural gas (including LNG)       22298.8643
+- Bangladesh is least affected country from Sub continent with value of .008774187e Million kilotone
+  - Value in Kilotone
+  - Coal                              5370.3701
+  - Electricity                      10654.8759
+  - Fuel oil                           378.0197
+  - Gas-Diesel oil                   69889.1326
+  - Liquefied petroleum gas (LPG)      123.7708
+  - Motor Gasoline                      35.0041
+  - Natural gas (including LNG)       1290.6937
+- Most of the CO2 emmited by Electricity in Subcontinent With the Value of 3.542233 Million kilotone
+- least of the CO2 emmited by Motor Gasoline in Subcontinent With the Value of 1000.5 kilotone